NethermindEth/OIF-starknet/solver/README.md

 **🎉 (Local Sepolia) solves all 3 order types on local forks**: Opens, Fills, and Settles EVM->EVM, EVM->Starknet & Starknet->EVM orders.
 Requires spoofing a call to each EVM Hyperlane7683 contract to register the Starknet domain

-**🎉 (Live Sepolia) solves 2/3 order types on live Sepolia:**: Only Opens & Fills Starknet->EVM orders.
-The Settle stop is awaiting Hyperlane contract to register the Starknet domain on each EVM contract.
+**🎉 (Live Sepolia) fully solves 2/3 order types on live Sepolia:**: Only Opens & Fills Starknet->EVM orders.
+The Settle call is awaiting Hyperlane contract to register the Starknet domain on each EVM contract.

 ## Quick Start